 The division of the security levels in MQTT would be the following one:

 Network level: to provide a reliable connection we need to use a physically secure network or VPN for all the communication between clients and brokers.
 This solution can work with gateway applications where the gateway connects to devices and also to the VPN.

 Transport level: SSL/TLS is commonly used for transport encryption when confidentiality is required.
 Data cannot be read during transmission due to this secure method and provides client-certificate authentication to verify the identity of both sides.

 Application level: the MQTT protocol provides a client id, client identifier and username/password credentials to authenticate devices on the application level.
 These properties are provided by the protocol itself.
 What the devices are allowed to do is defined by the specific broker implementation.
-In the application level, it is also possible to use payload encryption to secure the transmitted information without the need of transport encryption.
+At the application level, it is also possible to use payload encryption to secure the transmitted information without the need for transport encryption.